emmanuel-battesti/place-bot/INSTALL.md

 # Installation on Windows 10/11 with GitBash

-This installation procedure has been tested on Windows 11 (october 2025)
+This installation procedure has been tested on Windows 11 (October 2025)

 ## **Warning** for Windows users